data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/hidrive.md

       If you are uploading small numbers of large files over high-speed links and these uploads do not fully utilize your bandwidth, then increasing this may help to speed up the transfers.

+   --hidrive-upload-cutoff
+      Cutoff/Threshold for chunked uploads.

+      Any files larger than this will be uploaded in chunks of the configured chunksize.

+      The upper limit for this is 2147483647 bytes (about 2.000Gi).
+      That is the maximum amount of bytes a single upload-operation will support.
+      Setting this above the upper limit will cause uploads to fail.

 OPTIONS: